 Follow the instructions on the package.

-To help reduce your child's chances of developing a urinary tract infection, take the following steps: Talk to your child's doctor if your child has an abnormality of the urinary system.
+To help reduce your child's chances of a urinary tract infection: Talk to your child's doctor if your child has an abnormality of the urinary system.
 Your child may need surgery.Make sure that girls learn to wipe from front to back.Encourage your child to go to the bathroom often—at least several times a day.Retract the foreskin of the penis on a regular basis.
 This will help to keep the area clean.If your child has UTIs often, the doctor may prescribe antibiotics.
 This may help to prevent a new infection.

 American Academy of Pediatrics (AAP) clinical practice guideline on diagnosis and management of initial UTI in febrile infants and children aged 2 to 24 months.